Tuesday, October 21, 2008

 6. The right stroller for your lifestyle.
 If you’re active, consider an all-terrain stroller such as the Mountain Buggy Urban or Maclaren MX3, our top favorites.
 Otherwise, a traditional stroller may be all you need.
 The Chicco Cortina scored highly in our tests.
 With strollers, it’s important to take them for a test drive, even if you ultimately plan to buy online.
 Take a stroller for a spin in the store.
 Practice opening and closing it, and see if you can do it one-handed.
 In the real world, you may have your baby in the your other arm.

-8. Breast pump.
+7. Infant car seat.
+This is a must.
+Our latest car seat ratings are still underway.
+In the meantime, look for an infant car seat with a five-point harness—it gives a baby a snugger ride than a three-point harness.
+Many strollers are car seat compatible, so take that into consideration too—whether the stroller you like matches with the infant car seat you have your eye on.8.
+Breast pump.
 Breast feeding is big—and back.
 Unless you only plan to use a breast pump occasionally, such as when traveling, get an electric double pump, such as the Medela Pump in Style Advanced or Original.
 Don’t be tempted to borrow your best friend’s breast pump or buy one used on eBay.
 Since bacteria and viruses from breast milk can lodge into the pump’s internal frame, there’s the potential for cross-contamination.
 Experts say to consider a breast pump like any personal item you wouldn’t borrow, such as a toothbrush or lipstick.

 9. Pacifier.
 The AAP recommends pacifiers to help reduce the risk of SIDS.
 There are so many to choose from.
 We recommend silicone because babies can develop a sensitivity or allergy to latex.
 Silicone also holds up longer.
 To start, buy several different brands/types and experiment.
 If your baby doesn’t like a pacifier, though, don’t force him to use one.